Department of Labor Logo United States Department of Labor

 As a result of (a) the BLS update in the 2024 benchmark to official 2020 area delineations and (b) limitations in data availability associated with the two-step process for seasonal adjustment, it was necessary for BLS to adjust its methodology for seasonally adjusting select areas.

-Historically, when incorporating new area delineations, BLS has not been able to publish seasonally adjusted data for new areas or areas with large compositional changes due to an inability to produce historical sample-based estimates.13 For the 2024 benchmark, BLS researched the incorporation of historical simulations in conjunction with existing sample-based histories to allow for the publication of more seasonally adjusted series.
-The way sample-based estimates are used differs depending on the nature of the individual area changes.
+Historically, when incorporating new area delineations, BLS has not been able to publish seasonally adjusted data for new areas or areas with large compositional changes due to an inability to produce historical sample-based estimates.14 For the 2024 benchmark, BLS researched the incorporation of historical simulations in conjunction with existing sample-based histories to allow for the publication of more seasonally adjusted series.
+In eight cases where these simulations were deemed inadequate, BLS suppressed data on a seasonally adjusted basis.
+This year, with an additional year of sample-based estimates, BLS will publish seasonally adjusted data for all metropolitan areas.
+The areas that were not published seasonally adjusted with benchmark year 2024, but will be published seasonally adjusted as of benchmark year 2025, are listed below in exhibit 1.

 Area FIPS code Area Title